Can Renovations or Construction Affect Home Insurance?

 Renovations may require approvals, depending on the size and scope of the project.
 Permits are typically required if you are:

 If you're not clear whether your project requires a permit, experts recommend checking with your municipality.
 No matter which jurisdiction you obtain a permit from, doing so before you start your project is essential.
-If your project requires removing or levelling structures before renovations can start, it will also require an additional demolition permit.
+If your project requires removing or levelling structures before renovations can start, it requires an additional demolition permit.

 What if I don’t get a permit for my home renovation?